Link Search Menu Expand Document

 Sum

-A Sum type pricing rule is used to add up every earlier result in the pricing rule order.
-A sum is used on different order levels in the pricing rule structure.
-Usually, products are summed together, after which the product clusters are summed together, until all products are summed together to retrieve the total amount for the invoice.
-Since sum rules are often used to show a line on the invoice, either on the summary page or on the specifications page, these rules often contain Billing Output Tags.
-More information on Billing Output Tags and how to use them, can be found in section Billing Output Tags.
+A Sum type pricing rule is used to add up every earlier Pricing Rule result applied.
+A Sum is used on several order levels in the pricing rule structure.
+Pricing Rule Results for Products are summed together first.
+Then the Pricing Rule Results for Product Categories are summed together.
+This happens until all Pricing Rule Results end up in the “All Products” Sum to get the total amount of the invoice.
+Since Sum rules are likely to be used to show a line on the invoice, either on the summary page or on the Specification page, these rules often contain Billing Output Tags.
+More information on Billing Output Tags and how to use them can be found in the section Billing Output Tags.

-Sum rules do not have a value or a cost but do have “Grouping” settings.
-The Group By setting on a pricing rule can be used to have the sum group purchases that go through it by a certain value.
+Sum rules do not have a Value or Cost but do have “Grouping” settings.
+The Group By setting on a pricing rule can be used to have the Sum group purchases that go through it by Values on the purchase.
 The available options are Group By: Purchase Date, Source Product, or Text/Numeric/Date metadata.
-When these are selected, a sum can apply to a specific grouping of products, which will result in more lines on the invoice.
+Purchase Date allows for Grouping on Hour, Day, Month or Year.
+Source Product is a checkbox which can be on or off.
+All types of Metadatas are free fields in which multiple metadata Keys can be filled out to make Groupings.
+If multiple metadata Keys are filled out, the Grouping will consider all fields that match the filled-out keys.
+The Values for those keys will have to be the same for the items to be Grouped.
+The Sum can produce more results than one if Group By settings are used.
 Additionally, Aggregation settings are present on Sum pricing rules.
 The standard setting is a simple sum.
-Aside from that, there can be an aggregation set to the minimum, the maximum and the average.
+Besides that, there can be an aggregation set to the minimum, the maximum and the average.

 Step by step: How to add a “Sum” rule:

-- In the field [Rule Name], write “SUM” combined with the name of the product cluster the rule will apply to. a.
-In case of a customer specific price, add the customer’s name before or after the product cluster name.
+4. In the field [Rule Name], write “SUM” combined with the name of the Product Category the rule will apply to. a.
+For a customer-specific price, add the customer’s name before or after the Product Category name.

-- In the [Product Cluster] field, type the product name and select the product (cluster) the rule should apply to.
+5. In the [Product Category] field, type the product name and select the product (cluster) the rule should apply to.

-- In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
-In case of a customer specific price, select the corresponding customer cluster.
+6. In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
+For a customer-specific price, select the corresponding customer cluster.

-- Add the correct Billing Output Tags.
-Usually these contain “Specifications” or “Summary” .
+7. Add the correct Billing Output Tags.
+Usually these contain “Specifications” or “Summary”.

 Figure Pricing Rules 8: Sum Type pricing rule